 Secure spaces: You can create a enclosed area using wire partitions, doors and speciality locks.
 Perhaps you realized that keeping certain equipment out in the open could be very dangerous.

 You can use your existing storage space for the product and construct a security cage around it to keep unauthorized users away from the machine.
-The cage creates a barrier to entry and makes it clear this area is off limits.
+The warehouse security cage creates a barrier to entry and makes it clear this area is off limits.

 It’s easy to think about protecting your personnel, but you also need to think about protecting your machinery, too.
 You want to keep areas off limits to anyone who doesn’t have the appropriate clearance or access to prevent tampering or destruction.